ggcarvalho/cryptography/README.md

-# cryptography
+# Encrypt / Decrypt messages using a GUI

-Encrypt / Decrypt messages using a GUI
+Gui to encrypt/decrypt messages using a given private key.